idleberg/node-makensis/README.md

 Type: `string[]`

 Specifies raw arguments for `makensis`.

-If you need to support a version of NSIS older than 3.06, you can use `makensis@2` as it employs some useful workarounds.

 > [!IMPORTANT]
 > These will be added to the compiler arguments last and will hence overwrite any of the NSIS options above!